 - Revolution of 1848, what do you call yourself?

 - I am the right to work!

 - What is your flag?

 - Association!

 - And your motto?

 - Equality before fortune!

 - Where are you taking us?

 - To Brotherhood!

-- Salut to you, Revolution!
-I will serve you as I have served God, as I have served Philosophy and Liberty, with all my heart, with all my soul, with all my intelligence and my courage, and will have no other sovereign and ruler than you!

-by the representatives, if the ministry of reaction which goes out merits more confidence than the ministry of conciliation which comes, if the Republic will be blue, white, red, or tricolor?
+Salut to you, Revolution!
+I will serve you as I have served God, as I have served Philosophy and Liberty, with all my heart, with all nephew of the emperor or the son of the king, or if it would not be better, for that good use, to have a soldier or a poet; if the new sovereign will be named by the people or by the representatives, if the ministry of reaction which goes out merits more confidence than the ministry of conciliation which comes, if the Republic will be blue, white, red, or tricolor?